BurntSushi/xsv/README.md

 So it seems that most cities do not have a population count associated with them at all.
-No matter---we can adjust our previous command so that it only shows rows with a population cound:
+No matter---we can adjust our previous command so that it only shows rows with a population count:

 ```bash
 $ xsv search -s Population '[0-9]' worldcitiespop.csv \